Join BetterLife FSHD Today!

 Dealing effectively with FSHD requires a team approach.
 Your medical team should include medical professionals from a variety of disciplines—from neurologists and audiologists to physical and occupational therapists—with experience helping FSHD patients or patients with other muscular dystrophies.
 You can learn more about these specialists by clicking on the links below.

-It is important to keep in mind that managing your FSHD goes beyond medical care.
-Keeping an open line of communication with your medical caregivers is vital.
-Share not only details of your FSHD symptoms, but also those about your job, lifestyle, diet, stresses, home environment, medications, and exercises.
-FSHD is a common adult muscular dystrophy, but the number of people living with the disease is not high.
+FSHD is a common adult muscular dystrophy, but the number of people living with the disease is not large.
 You may be the only patient with FSHD that your doctors have seen.
+Tell your doctor about our FSHD Masterclass, an accredited continuing medical education online course, if they would like to learn about FSHD from expert colleagues.
 It may be worth traveling to see a physician with FSHD expertise.
 (Angel Flight East provides free flight travel for people who need specialized medical care and cannot afford to the travel cost.)

 Each individual is different, and no one knows you as well as you do.
 All FSHD patients have the right and ultimate responsibility to make decisions about managing their FSHD.